Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 Security questions are weird, in that while you are asked for a complex password, the security questions themselves are not.
 In fact, most of the time they ask for information that is easy to get such as your first teacher’s name, or your first pet, or your first home address/number.

 If you’re forced to use a security question, then just create a second password instead, it’s much safer.

 Don’t Use a String of Letters or Numbers

-We really shouldn’t be giving this advice in the 2020s, but don’t do it.
+We really shouldn’t be giving this advice in 2022, but don’t do it.
 Anything like ‘00000000’ or ‘abcdefghi’ should be off the table, even if you can manage to get 12 or even 16 characters out of it, it’s literally the first thing attack programs check.

 Don’t Use One Word Followed or Preceded by Numbers